RGGH/ac-sch/README.md

 ## 📝 Description

-RS-Swag-Demo demonstrates how to build a RESTful API in Rust using the Actix Web framework with auto-generated OpenAPI documentation via Utoipa and Swagger UI.
+Demonstrates how to build a RESTful API in Rust using the Actix Web framework with auto-generated OpenAPI documentation via Utoipa and Swagger UI.
 This project serves as a minimal but functional template for creating well-documented Rust web services.

 ## ✨ Features